preactjs/preact-www/content/en/guide/v10/getting-started.md

 ### Making a production build

 There comes a time when you need to deploy your app somewhere.
-The CLI ships with a handy `build` command which will generate a highly optimized production build.
+The CLI ships with a handy `build` command which will generate a highly-optimized production build.

 ```bash
 npm run build
 ```

-Upon completion you'll have a new `build/` folder which can be deployed directly to a server.
+Upon completion, you'll have a new `build/` folder which can be deployed directly to a server.

-> For a full list of all available commands check out the [Preact CLI Documentation](https://github.com/preactjs/preact-cli#cli-options).
+> For a full list of all available commands, check out the [Preact CLI Documentation](https://github.com/preactjs/preact-cli#cli-options).

 ## Integrating Into An Existing Pipeline